 The Māori–Pākehā world of coastal Southland and Stewart Island has contributed a distinctive element to Southland culture.
 So have the coal-mining towns of Nightcaps and Ōhai, with their strong labour movement, which found an echo in working-class Invercargill.

 After a 1965 world tour that included Invercargill, Rolling Stones guitarist Keith Richards reputedly called the city ‘the arsehole of the world’.
-Before Southland’s 2005 clash with the British Lions rugby team, BBC commentator Brian Moore compared Invercargill to ‘Chernobyl … or Bhopal or wherever really’.
-1 On the other hand, British comedian John Cleese, after rounding on Palmerston North as ‘the suicide capital of New Zealand’, said Invercargill was ‘delightful’.
+Before Southland’s 2005 clash with the British and Irish Lions rugby team, BBC commentator Brian Moore compared Invercargill to ‘Chernobyl … or Bhopal or wherever really’.
+1 On a happier note, British comedian John Cleese, who had dubbed Palmerston North ‘the suicide capital of New Zealand’, said Invercargill was ‘delightful’.
 2

 The Invercargill Garrison Band, which won national awards for decades, was established in 1867.
-Their signature tune, ‘The Invercargill march’, was composed by bandsman Alex Lithgow in 1908.
+Their signature piece, ‘The Invercargill march’, was composed by bandsman Alex Lithgow in 1908.

 Colonial Invercargill was regularly visited by touring musical and vaudeville companies, partly because Bluff was often the first port of call for ships from Australia.
 Until 1903, performances took place in Sloan’s Theatre (also known as the Theatre Royal) in Dee Street.
 In 1906, the Invercargill Borough Council opened the Civic Theatre to replace Sloan’s.
 The Grand Theatre (later the Regent) was principally a cinema, but also hosted touring stage shows.